sleede/wupee/README.md

 # Wupee

 Wupee is a simple gem which tries to fill the gap of lacking gems to manage **notifications** in Rails app.
-Wupee is a opinionated solution which assumes that users needs to:
+Wupee is an opinionated solution which assumes that users needs to:

 * be able to receive notifications in the app
 * be able to receive notifications by email